KevinGeorgeKuruvilla/challenge/README.md

 To run the application, simply execute the gui_app.py script from the root of the project directory:

-Bash

 _python gui_app.py_

 The graphical user interface will appear.
 From there, you can:

-_Click "Start Service" to begin monitoring the staging directory._
+1._Click "Start Service" to begin monitoring the staging directory._

-_Modify the directory paths and click "Save Configuration"._
+2._Modify the directory paths and click "Save Configuration"._

-_Click "Stop Service" to pause the monitoring._
+3._Click "Stop Service" to pause the monitoring._